Ca5th/culturasoftware-site/content/blog/learning-to-code/index.md

 ### Basics

 The first thing you should learn is the basics.
-Pick any language that you’re curious about and learn about.
+Pick any language that you’re curious about and learn about:

 - Variables
 - Data types